ADIKURWA/ESP32Marauder/ESP32-Marauder-Kit.md

 2. Connect the Huzzah32 to the ESP32 Marauder Kit PCB
     - *supporting image here*
 3. Connect your 3.7V LiPo battery to the JST connector of the Huzzah32
-    - Note: Ensure the power switch of the ESP32 Marauder Kit PCB is in the `off` position
+    - Ensure the power switch of the ESP32 Marauder Kit PCB is in the `off` position
+    - If you need to remove the battery, be careful not to rip the wires from the JST housing.
+The JST connector is tight
 4. Using some sort of adhesive such as double sided tape or glue, fix the 3.7V LiPo battery to the inside of the Marauder enclosure
     - *supporting image here*
 5. Using the 4 included M2.5 x 5mm screws, screw the ESP32 Marauder PCB to the enclosure so that the TFT Touch screen faces outward